Scheduling

 External schedulers

 By default, SQL projects leverage a Prophecy-native scheduler to automate pipeline runs.
 While we recommend using the Prophecy scheduler, you can also use external schedulers like Databricks Jobs or Apache Airflow if preferred.
+Projects that leverage the Simple Git Storage Model are not compatible with external schedulers.
 To learn more about external schedulers, visit Orchestration.